 Subsection (a) has been revised to clarify that the purposes for which a service provider or contractor retains, uses, or discloses personal information must be reasonably necessary and proportionate to serve the purposes listed in the regulation.
 This change is necessary to remind service providers and contractors that in their retention, use, and disclosure of personal information, they must also apply the data minimization principles set forth in subsection 7002(d).
 The use of personal information for these purposes must be reasonably necessary and proportionate.
-This change benefits businesses by making clear the business's obligations and also benefits consumers by increasing compliance by businesses.
+This change benefits businesses, service providers, and contractors by making clear the service provider's or contractor's obligations and also benefits consumers by increasing compliance by businesses, service providers, and contractors.